mech/Notes/Design (Product)/process.md

 * Workshop - you present by testing.
 Show stakeholders what you've learned.
 Get them to "echo" back to you.
 Invite them to amend.
 * Don't try to define *objects*.
 Think in association and relation instead.
 Actions are cheap, vocabulary is expensive.
 * Iterate until DONE.
 Not 100%.
 Close enough is close enough.
 Don't get caught in an endless loop.

+> Start with a list of ideas that go together, and see what emerges after moving them around the page a bit.
+After an iteration or two, I start to see the essential themes, what I call the central story, what I want people to take away from the model.
+The final product may not look like the original template, yet the template is crucial for me to wrap my head around the system, and find that story.

 ---